Man-Made Staple Fibers from Vietnam Tariff: 10% (2026)

 Vietnam is a significant source of man-made staple fibers imports into the United States, with approximately $127B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of man-made staple fibers from Vietnam are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of man-made staple fibers from Vietnam are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Man-Made Staple Fibers (HTS Chapter 55) carry an average MFN duty rate of 8.5% in addition to the Section 122 tariff.
+Man-Made Staple Fibers (HTS Chapter 55) carry an average MFN duty rate of 8.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Vietnam.

 Key products in HTS Chapter 55 imported from Vietnam include Polyester staple fiber, Acrylic staple fiber, Nylon staple fiber, Viscose staple fiber, Blended yarn, and Woven blended fabrics.